 Throughout the course you will submit a private ethnographic "journal" via Canvas in which you will write ~500 words connecting the module's material to your own life, experiences, or mindset.
 Journals should be a creative space for you to thoughtfully connect course materials to issues in your own life and current events in the world.
 They are ethnographic in that you may use this assignment similar to an anthropologist's field diary, documenting and reflecting on daily life during a global pandemic.
-Course instructors will offer feedback on these entries but will not grade them for accuracy, per se, although grammar, spelling and formatting will be considered.
+Course instructors may offer feedback on these entries but will not grade them for accuracy, per se, although grammar, spelling and formatting will be considered.
 You will be responsible for submitting 6 journals (one per week) throughout the course.
-Journals are due on Sundays at midnight with the exception of the last journal which is due on Friday, 6/17.
+Journals are due on Sundays (21st May, 28th May, 4th June, 11th June, 18th) at midnight with the exception of the last journal which is due on Friday, June 23rd.